Policies

 • co-principal investigatorship on a grant within the last 3 years (from the last date of active funding and including any proposals under review or in preparation)

-The corresponding author is responsible for submitting a competing interests statement on behalf of the first author according to the guidelines above, including any major conflicts, particularly non-obvious ones, for the remainder of the co-authors.
+The corresponding author is responsible for submitting a competing interests statement on behalf of all the authors.
 We recognize that large collaborative projects may sometimes produce publications with large author lists which may unreasonably limit the potential pool of reviewers, even in instances when a potential reviewer had limited contact/interaction with an author submitting a new manuscript to Seismica.
 See Submission and formatting checklist for more details.

 Seismica asks peer-reviewers/handling editors to inform executive editors of any related interests, including financial interests, that might be perceived as relevant.
 Editors will consider these statements when weighing reviewers' recommendations.
 By submitting a manuscript, agreeing to a peer review, or handling a manuscript as an editor, you agree that you understand Seismica's competing interest policy.